School holidays

 Summer break12 July – 24 August 202519 July – 31 August 20255 July – 17 August 2025

-Many schools allow pupils time off for religious purposes (e.g., for Jewish or Muslim pupils to observe important dates).
-Check with your child’s school for a full list of these dates.
+Some schools also allow pupils time off for religious purposes (e.g., for Jewish or Muslim pupils to observe important dates).
+Be sure to check with your child’s school for a full list of these dates.

 If you are a working parent, you may need to make childcare arrangements during the school holidays.
 Fortunately, there are a few options to choose from as the Netherlands offers more comprehensive levels of childcare, including holiday daycare, than many other European countries.